mariolinguito/codingadventures/content/blog/sqlserver-drupal-lando/index.md

 The purpose of this section is to check the **/mssql/init/** folder for any files and ensure they are named **init.bak**.
 If the folder contains only init.bak files, it proceeds to restore the database from the backup file.
 The `RESTORE DATABASE` command restores the database, moving the data and log files to the specified paths.
 If the folder is empty or contains files other than init.bak, it skips the restoration process.

+## Conclusions

+In the end, I need to say that this is not the best approach ever, but it can be a starting point to make something greater than this.

+So, I hope that this mini-tutorial article can help you in the fight against SQL-Server \[we are joking!
+Microsoft a lot of thanks for WSL! :-]

+At the bottom, there are some sources that you can read to clarify your idea about this topic.

 ## Some sources